pepaslabs/pogoplug-v4-bodhi-rootfs-debian/README.md

 ## Rationale

-User 'bodhi' at http://forum.doozan.com has prepared a Debian rootfs tarball for use with many small ARM machines.
+User 'bodhi' at http://forum.doozan.com has prepared a Debian rootfs tarball for use with many small ARM machines (see this thread: http://forum.doozan.com/read.php?2,12096).

 However, his release still requires a few additional steps in order to prepare it for the Pogoplug.